Holographically description of Kerr-Bolt Black hole in terms of the warped conformal field theory: Warped conformal symmetry

 Now consider the two operators as

+where $T(x^-)$ is generator of infinitesimal coordinate transformation in $x^-$ and $P(x^-)$ is generator of $x^-$ -dependent infinitesimal coordinate translations in $x^+$.
 Choosing functions $\zeta_n=(x^-)^{n+1}$ and $\xi_n=(x^-)^{n}$ it could be shown that $L_{-1}$ is the left moving translation while $P_n$ parameterize the $U(1)$ Kac-Moody current algebra \cite{Hofman:2011zj}.
-The algebra and $L_n$ and $P_n$ commutation relations are obeyed a Virasoro-Kac-Moody algebra:
+The algebra and $L_n$ and $P_n$ commutation relations obey a Virasoro-Kac-Moody algebra:

-where $c$ and $k$ are central charge.
-These generator both can be used to provide entropy via WCFT partition function.
+where $c$ is central charge and $k$ is $U(1)$ level.
+These generators both can be used to provide entropy via WCFT partition function.
 See \cite{Aggarwal:2019iay} for more detail on this subject.